Frequently Asked Questions

 A: Zebra OEMConfig is Zebra’s OEM-specific application that conforms to the OEMConfig model.
 It provides access to Zebra-specific and privileged functions via Managed Configurations that are exposed by the Zebra OEMConfig application.

-Q: What is "Legacy" Zebra OEMConfig
+Q: What is "Legacy Zebra OEMConfig?"

 A: "Legacy Zebra OEMConfig" is the original version of Zebra OEMConfig (com.zebra.oemconfig.common) and is NOT compatible with devices running Android 13 or later.
 It was marked with "Legacy" to indicate its replacement by "Zebra OEMConfig Powered by MX" (see below), which supports Android 11 and LATER, delivers numerous organization and navigation enhancements, and which implements an all-new schema designed according to changes mandated by Google.